 Finance and audit committee

-The finance and audit committee is charged with oversight and continuous improvement of the financial soundness of the university including oversight of revenue from all sources, and oversight of all expenses, as well as the margin for the clinical enterprises.
+The finance and audit committee is charged with oversight and continuous improvement of the financial soundness of the university including oversight of revenue from all sources, and oversight of all expenses, as well as the margin for both the academic and the clinical enterprises.
 It will receive and recommend action upon budget proposals from the administration.
 It will review relevant parameters such as Senate Bill 6 ratios, bond ratings, and the cash flow margin for the entire university.
-In addition, this committee functions as the board facilities committee, receiving and recommending action upon all proposed facilities actions.
+It will receive and review reports relative to fund raising and investment performance from The University of Toledo Foundation.

 The committee is responsible for the overall audit function of the university, including:

 Reviewing the quality of financial reporting with the external auditors and management including financial statement assumptions, disclosures, and accounting policies.